-What you will learn from this tip: Windows often gets a
+What you will learn from this tip: Windows often gets a bad rap when it comes to storage, but you can tap into Windows' hidden resources to make it more enterprise-worthy.

 Microsoft made a big splash with the introduction of Windows Storage Server in 2003 and Windows Data Protection services in 2004.
 Although these technologies are of little immediate use in most environments, the quality of the bundled storage technologies in Windows has been quietly and steadily improving.
 Still, Windows systems are often the targets of criticism.
 Let's take on the common myths of Windows storage.